felixmcgregor/Sum-Product-Networks/README.md

 # Sum-Product-Networks
-A repository for the getiing to know and experimentation with SPNs.
+A repository for getting to know and experimenting with SPNs.

+Weight training implemted on toy problems, XOR and some density functions easily worked out by hand